“The Digestive System”

 Intestinal enzymes of the alkaline mucosal membranes.
 The enzymes include maltase, lactase and sucrase (all three of which process only sugars), trypsin and chymotrypsin.

-As the pH level changes in the small intestines and gradually becomes basic, more enzymes are activated further that chemically break down various nutrients into smaller molecules to allow absorption into the circulatory or lymphatic systems.
+As the pH level changes in the small intestines and gradually becomes basic, more enzymes are activated further that chemically break down various nutrients into smaller molecules to allow absorption into the circulatory or systems.
 Small, finger-like structures called villi, each of which is covered with even smaller hair-like structures called microvilli improve the absorption of nutrients by increasing the surface area of the intestine and enhancing speed at which nutrients are absorbed.
-Blood containing the absorbed nutrients is carried away from the small intestine via the hepatic portal vein and goes to the liver for filtering, removal of toxins, and nutrient processing.
+Blood containing the absorbed nutrients is carried away from the small intestine via the hepatic portal vein and goes to the for filtering, removal of toxins, and nutrient processing.

 The small intestine and remainder of the digestive tract undergoes peristalsis to transport food from the stomach to the rectum and allow food to be mixed with the digestive juices and absorbed.
 The circular muscles and longitudinal muscles are antagonistic muscles, with one contracting as the other relaxes.
 When the circular muscles contract, the lumen becomes narrower and longer and the food is squeezed and pushed forward.
 When the longitudinal muscles contract, the circular muscles relax, and the gut dilates to become wider and shorter to allow food to enter.